AVAuco/healthgait/README.md

     Pad and resize an image from a video.

     Args:
-      frame: Image that needs to resized and padded.
+      frame: Image that needs to be resized and padded.
       output_size: Pixel size of the output frame image.

     Return: